 Our visit to Arlington Cemetery - Arlington, VA is one we will never forget.
-On this hot summer day Jeff and I decided to pack our backpack and venture out to the Arlington Cemetery - Arlington, VA.
+On this hot summer day, Jeff and I decided to pack our backpacks and venture out to the Arlington Cemetery - Arlington, VA.
 Living close to the capital, it's hard to miss this place no matter where you are in the area.

 A little history on Arlington Cemetery:

-- wait period for burial is 4-6 months
+- The waiting period for burial is 4-6 months.

-- property belonged to Mary Anna Randolph Custis, who was married to Robert E. Lee
+- The property belonged to Mary Anna Randolph Custis, who was married to Robert E. Lee.

-- first military burial took place on May 13, 1864, for Private William Christman
+- The first military burial took place on May 13, 1864, for Private William Christman.

 I prayed for all the families that have lost a loved one on this day and asked God to help us have Peace On Earth without prejudice but love for one another.
 But most of all I thank God for bringing my brother home after the war in Iraq and hope he can now have a peaceful life.
 All My Love - Lizzy